Skip to main content

 CPT must be authorized before the first day of your training program.
 If you do not receive this authorization first, you will be engaging in unauthorized employment.
 While you should should prepare all documents and ensure you have appropriate signatures before setting up a CPT appointment, from time to time issues do arise that prevent you from being authorized for CPT at the time of your appointment.
 While authorization does normally happen during the CPT appointment, we do suggest you give yourself at least a week before you need to begin working just in case something comes up.

-• You are eligible for CPT to work off campus after you have maintained F-1 student status in the United States for one academic year.
+• You are eligible for CPT to work off campus after you have maintained F-1 student status in the United States for one academic year in your current program of study.

 • You must have a minimum 2.0 GPA as an undergraduate student or a 3.0 as a graduate student.